josephburnett/jd/README.md

-# jd -- JSON diff and patch
+# JSON diff and patch

 `jd` is a commandline utility and Go library for diffing and patching JSON values.